 Prague, Czech Republic – Slavia Prague defeated five-time Europa League champions Sevilla 4-3 in extra-time to reach its first quarter-final in nineteen years after a dramatic night at the Eden Arena.

-The other qualified teams include some of Europe’s biggest names such as Chelsea, Arsenal, Napoli, Villarreal, Valencia and Benfica.
+Other than Slavia Prague, the other teams qualified for the Europa League quarter-finals include some of Europe’s biggest names such as Chelsea, Arsenal, Napoli, Villarreal, Valencia and Benfica.
 The draw will take place later today at 1pm.